maneshtailor/FY23SKO-OaC/Part_4-Creating_New_Relic_Resources_With_Terraform.md

 We need to tidy this up and configure it to our needs.
 Refer to the documentation to understand al lthe configuration options.
 1. The resource  itself is called "foo" rename it to "demo"
-2. `account_id:` Set this value to `var.NEW_RELIC_ACCOUNT_ID`
+2. `account_id': Set this value to `var.NEW_RELIC_ACCOUNT_ID`
-3. `policy_id:` This controls which policy the condition is a member of, we need to supply the ID of the policy we created above.
+3. `policy_id': This controls which policy the condition is a member of, we need to supply the ID of the policy we created above.
 To do this set the value to `newrelic_alert_policy.policy.id` (our policy resource is named "policy" not "foo"!)
-4. `name:` Set this then name of the condition as it appears in New Relic.
+4. `name': Set this then name of the condition as it appears in New Relic.
 Set to something readable, e.g. "Demo alert condition".
 5. Delete the `description` and `runbook_url` attributes, we won't use them today.
-6. `aggregation_method:` Set this to `event_timer`
+6. `aggregation_method': Set this to `event_timer`
 7. Add an attirbute `aggregation_timer` with a value of `60`
 8. Delete `aggregation_delay` attribute
 9. Delete `expiration_duration`, `open_violation_on_expiration` and `close_violations_on_expiration`.
 These settings control signal loss which we want to disable for this example.
-10. `slide_by:` Set this to zero.
+10. `slide_by': Set this to zero.
 11. `nrql > query`: This is an NRQL condition so we need to specify the NRQL here, set the value to: `select count(*) from tfdemo` (This "tfdemo" event type doesnt exist yet, we'll deal with that later.)
 12. In the `critcal` block set:
     - the `threshold` to `0` and